BlueBrain/NeuroM/doc/source/definitions.rst

 .. todo::
     Expand list if and when specifications require new types of soma.

-The soma is represented by classes derived from :py:class:`BaseSoma<neurom.core.neuron.BaseSoma>`.
+The soma is represented by classes derived from :py:class:`Soma<neurom.core._soma.Soma>`.
 The interface exports a center and radius.
 These can be calculated in different ways, but the default is to use the center and radius for type A and the mean center and radius for types B and C.